animatlabs/animatlabs.github.io/_posts/2026-03-10-polly-v8-resilience-patterns.md

     .Build();
 ```

-Each HTTP call gets 5 seconds.
+So each HTTP call gets 5 seconds max.
 Failures retry up to 3 times with exponential backoff.
-If 50% of calls fail, the circuit opens for 30 seconds.
-The whole operation must finish within 30 seconds.
+If 50% of calls fail within the sampling window, the circuit opens for 30 seconds.
+And the whole thing wraps in a 30-second overall timeout.

-## Custom Pipelines with HttpClient
+## Per-Client Configuration

-When `AddStandardResilienceHandler()` isn't enough, use `AddResilienceHandler` for full control:
+When `AddStandardResilienceHandler()` isn't enough, `AddResilienceHandler` gives you full control per named client:

 ```csharp
 builder.Services.AddHttpClient("PaymentGateway")